codekunoichi/dgx-spark-open-source/README.md

 # DGX Spark Starter Kit (Open Source)

+I am coming from Mac, hence Ubuntu is new to me.
+I hope this helps others who are in my shoes.

 This repository collects practical, beginner‑friendly notes and scripts for using an NVIDIA DGX Spark running Ubuntu.
 The goal is to make your first days on a DGX smooth and productive, whether you're a student, researcher, or engineer.

 ## Contents